 How Do They Differ and Which One Is Right for Me?

 The differences between roof replacement and reroofing are simple.
 One (roof replacement) involves completely tearing down your existing roof to install another, while the other (reroofing) consists of placing an existing roof on top of your current one.
 Roof replacements are for unstable roofs that are either past their lifetime or so damaged that they can’t function properly.
 Reroofings are recommended when your roof has a few minor or moderate damages but enough structural integrity to withstand a new roof layer.

 For your roof to be a good candidate for reroofing, you must first have only one roof layer on top of your house.
 If you’ve already gotten one done on your home, you won’t be a candidate for another.
 In addition, if reroofing is right for you, you’ll enjoy some of these benefits, including:

 Roof replacements, on the other hand, take much longer and are a bit more expensive, but don’t discount the added peace of mind and safety benefits of a new roof.
 Contacting your local roofing contractor and getting a new roof will lead to plenty of benefits, including:

 Get a Roof Replacement or Reroofing Done By the Pros

 Still undecided on which operation is right for your home?
 Reaching out to a professional roofer like the ones at Fahey Roofing and Contracting can ensure that you get the best possible roof job on your home.
-Our residential roofing professionals will evaluate the state of your roof and recommend a roof replacement or reroofing project solely based on what is best for you!
+Our Roofing Company in Huntington, WV can evaluate the state of your roof and recommend a roof replacement or reroofing project solely based on what is best for you!
 Get in touch today, and don’t let leaks, damages, and other issues affect your home any longer.